VanderCook College of Music (accredited by North Central and NASM)

 Upgrading to Graduate Credit from a Prior Non-credit Tuition Registration

 It is possible for you to upgrade from a prior Non-credit Tuition ($569) to 3 G Credits ($889) by paying the $320 difference.
 It is common for a school district to pay the non-credit fee and for teachers to upgrade at their own expense.
-Within the first three days of the workshop, register for the graduate credit using the online check-out (see below), or mail a check for $320 (written to Music Workshops, LLC) to Music Workshops, LLC, PO Box 3697, Minneapolis, MN 55403.
+Within the first three days of the workshop, register for the graduate credit using the online check-out (see below).

-Include the following information in your mailing: Name, SS#, US Citizen (yes or no), last college attended that resulted in a degree earned, highest degree granted (letters only, ie., BME, MM, etc.).
+You will need to supply the following information: Name, SS#, US Citizen (yes or no), last college attended that resulted in a degree earned, highest degree granted (letters only, ie., BME, MM, etc.).

 Requirements for receiving a satisfactory grade if registered for credit